 My father, had the tanks, weight belts, flippers, masks and full wet suits, but he also made his own weights by melting scrap lead down and molding his own.
 He even located enough scrap lead to make enough weights to trade for more gear at the dive shop.

 From that same day, I also recall Dad’s friend’s daughter, who was in my same 5th grade class and how great she looked from underwater in her white bikini using dad’s diving mask.
-Wow – but that’s a whole different story best left untold.
+Wow – I doubt that she’s compatible with scuba tanks either.

 We didn’t have any problem with the birds, but after that movie I never trusted a sea gull ever again and I suspect they actually deserve that nasty old alka-seltzer trick.

-Dad told me I’d have to wear a wet suit, which I was not looking forward to, but when I tested the temperature of the ocean water, that suit sounded pretty good.
+Dad told me I’d have to wear a wet suit, which I was not looking forward to, but when I tested the temperature of the ocean water, that suit sounded better.
 I slipped it on and grabbed some flippers and a mask on and waited until dad told me to jump in.
-I did and – GASP – the suit was not water tight and water freely flowed in causing instant – thermal shock and body freeze. . .
-But it quickly warmed up.
+I did and – GASP – the suit was not water tight and water freely flowed in causing instant, thermal shock but it quickly warmed up.
 As my teeth chattering slowed, dad explained from the boat, that the water does get into a wet suit, but doesn’t move much once it does and it warms quickly, so I was comfortable again in – say – 3 hours.